 The subject property is in the Globeville neighborhood, in the 41st and Fox station area.
 It is part of an approximately 164-acre portion of the Globeville neighborhood that is separated from other parts of Globeville and other nearby neighborhoods by Interstates 25 and 70 to the north, east and south, and rail facilities (BNSF and RTD) to the west.
-Recent rezonings suggest this area is transitioning from an industrial context to an urban center neighborhood context consistent with the Station Area Plan vision, adopted in 2009.
+Recent rezonings and the opening of the transit station suggest this area is transitioning from an industrial context to an urban center neighborhood context consistent with the Station Area Plan vision, adopted in 2009.
 The site can be accessed by vehicles via 38th Avenue and Fox Street or West 44th Avenue to the east.
 In addition, a recently-constructed bridge provides bicycle and pedestrian access to the Sunnyside neighborhood with a multi-use path along Inca Street connecting into the South Platte River Trail.
-The subject property is located less than a half mile from the 41st and Fox station, which is served by the G and B Lines providing access to Union Station, Westminster, Arvada, and Wheat Ridge.
+The subject property is located about 1,100 feet from the 41st and Fox station which is served by the G and B Lines providing access to Union Station, Westminster, Arvada, and Wheat Ridge.